Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 How can you get from Marrakech to Dades Gorge?

-Nestled between Ouarzazate and Boumalne Dades lies the charming oasis town of Skoura, which is one of our favourite places to stay en route to Dades and Todra.
-It is peppered with stunning old kasbahs, many of which have been converted into boutique hotels and guesthouses, some with inviting swimming pools and organic gardens where produce is grown.
+Nestled between Ouarzazate and Boumalne Dades lies the oasis town of Skoura, which is one of our favourite places to stay en route to Dades and Todra.
+It is peppered with stunning old kasbahs, many of which have been converted into boutique hotels and guesthouses, some with inviting swimming pools and organic kitchen gardens.
 I feel like staying in a kasbah hotel is a quintessentially Moroccan experience and Skoura definitely boasts some of the country's best!

-Once you reach Boumalne Dades, the Route des Gorges du Dades meanders northward, showcasing breathtaking views of the surrounding cliffs, winding river and traditional villages.
-The road is well-paved and generally in good shape, but the spectacular scenery can be quite captivating for drivers, so it's a good idea to stop frequently to fully appreciate the beauty.
+Once you reach Boumalne Dades, the Route des Gorges du Dades meanders northward, revealing incredible views of the surrounding cliffs, winding river and traditional villages.
+The road is well-paved and generally in good shape, with several pullouts where you can stop to fully appreciate the beauty.

-If you want to travel independently, I’d suggest renting a car in Marrakech or Ouarzazate and embarking on a road trip to Dades Gorge, with the option to include Todra Gorge, Skoura or even the Sahara Desert in your itinerary.
-Spend your days exploring the area on foot and by car, then relax for the night in one of the charming guesthouses or boutique hotels nestled throughout the area.
+If you want to travel independently, I’d suggest renting a car in Marrakech or Ouarzazate and embarking on a road trip to Dades Gorge.
+There's also the option to include Todra Gorge, Skoura or even the Sahara Desert in your itinerary.
+Spend your days exploring the area on foot and by car, then relax for the night in one of the charming guesthouses or boutique hotels dotted throughout the area.

 Can you reach Dades Gorge by public transport?